Skip to main content

 Axmann & Whitaker Gynecologic Associates

 Each year, 80,000 American women are diagnosed with gynecologic cancers, which results in about 25,000 cancer-related deaths annually.
 These statistics drive the experienced team at Axmann & Whitaker Gynecologic Associates to use screening and other gynecologic cancer prevention techniques for every one of their patients in Plano, Texas.
-Brenda Axmann, MD and Mary Whitaker, MD do everything they can to keep women healthy and cancer-free.
+Brenda Axmann, MD does everything she can to keep women healthy and cancer-free.

 Cancer Screening Q & A